 SWEEP focused initially on utility energy efficiency policy and programs.
 Programs on buildings, industries, and transportation efficiency were subsequently added.
-In 2010, SWEEP initiated new programs to improve energy efficiency in the industrial sector, and provide technical assistance to states, counties and cities.
+In 2010, SWEEP initiated a new program to provide assistance to states, counties, and cities.
 SWEEP collaborates with utilities, state and local governments, environmental groups, national laboratories, businesses, and other energy experts.

 SWEEP was founded in 2001 by Howard Geller, who previously served as the Executive Director of the American Council for an Energy-Efficient Economy in Washington, DC.
-Funding for SWEEP is provided primarily by charitable foundations and the US Department of Energy.
+Funding for SWEEP is provided primarily by charitable foundations, the U.S. Department of Energy, and business allies.

 A DECADE OF STRONG ACCOMPLISHMENTS

 - Due in large part to SWEEP’s advocacy efforts, funding for electric utility energy efficiency and demand-side management (DSM) programs in the region increased from about $21 million in 2001 to about $390 million in 2016.

 - The annual energy savings from electric utility DSM programs in the region increased from 625 GWh per year in 2006 to nearly 2,400 GWh per year in 2016.
 SWEEP has helped utilities expand the scope and increase the impact of their efficiency programs.

 - Households and businesses in the region are expected save over $7 billion as a result of utility energy efficiency programs implemented in the region over the past decade.
 Much of this savings would not be realized without SWEEP’s efforts.